Paris Picasso museum finally set to open after turbulent renovation

 The war of words even embroiled Picasso's son, 66-year-old Claude Picasso, who had supported Baldassari and told Le Figaro newspaper in May that "France is making a mockery of my father".

-Even neighbors in the chic Marais district became involved, speaking up against the new "cubist" metal pergola in the garden that they said obscured the facade of the 17th century mansion.
+Even neighbours in the chic Marais district became involved, speaking up against the new "cubist" metal pergola in the garden that they said obscured the facade of the 17th century mansion.

 The renovation, which cost about 52 million euros ($66 million), has tripled the size of the exhibition space over five floors, making it more accessible to what is expected to be up to one million visitors per year.